How I got here:

 In the initial interview I assess family of origin, current situation and a whether or not a client desires to incorporate Scripture and prayer into the process.
 If they do not wish to incorporate faith, we proceed with therapy using the skills and training I have acquired in school and life.

 Many of my clients are anxious and have been scolded or treated harshly within the church body and are wary of using the Bible.
-For them, I use Isaiah 42:3 “A bruised reed he will not break, and a smoldering wick he will not snuff out.” to explain that I work gently within a Biblical context if they are willing.
+For them, I use the framework of Isaiah 42:3 “A bruised reed he will not break, and a smoldering wick he will not snuff out.” to explain that I work gently within a Biblical context if they are willing.
 Some are excited to incorporate the Bible, yet counseling with me is not a Bible study.
 That is within the realm of the church the client belongs to.
 I encourage each client to talk with their pastor about theological issues.
 I explore any resistance they may have to a theological question which may be rooted in self-esteem issues, anger, or linked to previous abusive situations.

 Why I work with anxiety and trauma:

 I understand being anxious, it runs in my family.
 It’s how we’re wired and it’s the environment we’ve created.
 Questions of “Is this the best?
 Should you have done something else?
 Why did you…?
 Are you sure…” are all conversations that took place out loud and then in my head as I grew up.
 It’s hard to be sure of much when doubt is the governing philosophy in the family.
 I know from personal experience how difficult it is to shake it, especially when it seems like it’s wise to doubt so much.
+We need to have a plan to evaluate our actions and plans, anxiety takes to another level that is unhealthy.

 As I worked with people who came in regarding their anxiety, I discovered many also had experienced trauma.
 The trauma is often at the root of the anxiety and since I believe in getting to the original event it became natural to work with that trauma.